chromoxdor/easyfetch/README.md

 **2. Buttons:**
   - Buttons are basically ordinary tiles where the valuenames/values are not rendered
-  - the have the ability to change their color depending on their state
+  - They have the ability to change their color depending on their state
-  - there are two options to generate a button tile:
+  - There are two options to generate a button tile:
      1. Name the first value of a Task "btnState" (a button whose color is dependent of the btnState 0=no color 1=blue) or “btnStateC” (this button is independent from its state always blue)
      ![button simple](https://user-images.githubusercontent.com/33860956/159255555-d7caea8e-4913-4a4b-98b7-f9a83e5c4f3c.png)
      (the device here is a sonoff s20 and since we do not need the first button, since its the hardwarebutton, on our dahboard we can hide it with the "XX" option. the second button is the actual relay so the state changes depending on the gpio state)